toomuchcodehelp/Client-Rewritten/README.md

 # Doggo-Client-Rewritten
-My personal client, fully rewritten using better code conventions
+My personal client, fully rewritten and open-sourced using better code conventions and `style`.

 ## 🤔 What is this?
 this is a personal client, made for use on my server.